tylerjarvis/RootFinding/docs/source/index.rst

 The YRoots package aims to extend the scope of Rootfinding algorithms by applying the methods to systems of equations that are not necessarily polynomials.
 YRoots also aims to solve higher-dimensional problems.
-It accomplishes this by approximating the given functions as polynomials, subdividing search regions to narrow in on a root, and applying a spectral algorithm to find the root.
+It accomplishes this by approximating the given functions as Chebyshev polynomials, subdividing search regions to narrow in on a root, and applying a spectral algorithm to find the root.

-Fast and computationally stable methods for finding roots of polynomial systems.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

    Home <self>